btcpayserver/btcpayserver-doc/docs/Contribute/ContributeTranslate.md

 Visit the BTCPay Server demo store [checkout page](https://store.btcpayserver.org/).

-# More informations on Translating BTCPay Server
+# More information on Translating BTCPay Server

 If you have any questions about translating, join the [#Translations channel](https://chat.btcpayserver.org/btcpayserver/channels/translations) on Mattermost.